behu-kea/python-basics/lectures/week-47.md

 ### Exercises - level 1

-Level 1 will get you up to speed with working with the
+Level 1 will get you up to speed with working with the basics

 Do the following exercises from the book 👇